mit-pdos/go-nfsd/artifact/README.md

 consists of running [vm-init.sh](vm-init.sh) and [vm-setup.sh](vm-setup.sh).

 You can launch the VM headless and then SSH to it.
-There's a port forwarding rule vagrant sets up so that `ssh -p 10322 vagrant@localhost` should work, without a password prompt.
+There's a port forwarding rule so that `ssh -p 10322 vagrant@localhost` should work, without a password prompt.

 The artifact's README and setup code are located at `~/go-nfsd/artifact`.
 The README.md file there might be out-of-date by the time you read this; please run `git pull` when you start, or follow the README on GitHub rather than in the VM.
 Most of the work happens in `~/go-nfsd/eval`.

 We've configured the VM with 8GB of RAM and 4 cores.
-You'll definitely want to set it to the maximum number of cores you can afford for the scalability experiment.
+You'll want more cores for the scalability experiment, although we found the benchmark to be I/O bottlenecked.
 Less RAM also might work but could lower performance.

 ## Claims